UnitexGramLab/unitex-core-tests/README.md

 > [Unitex/GramLab][unitex] is an open source, cross-platform, multilingual, lexicon- and grammar-based corpus processing suite

-This repository contains some non-regression and memory leak tests which are run periodically to validate the [Unitex Core][unitex-core] after each commit or nightly build.
+This repository contains some non-regression and memory error detection tests which are run periodically to validate the [Unitex Core][unitex-core] after each commit or nightly build.
 These tests should be run by the contributors before send a pull-request.

 ## Dependencies